 So here’s what you need to know about Agile.
 Though Agile is often described or understood as a method for getting things done—a step-by-step process—it’s actually a framework for thinking about and approaching your work.
 This framework and its guiding principles are outlined in the Manifesto for Agile Software Development.
 Agile isn’t a specific method, it’s an umbrella term.
-And under that umbrella, there are several Agile methods (Scrum and Kanban, for example, but we’ll get into that later).
+And under that umbrella, there are several Agile methods, including Scrum.

 In traditional software development, engineering teams often seek to finish a product in one fell swoop.
 Here’s the problem: That one fell swoop usually takes months to complete.